bobbicodes/mecca/README.md

 You are the student.
 You are the composer.
 You are the creator.

-The initial version of MECCA consists of a set of Bash scripts for creating instruments and drums out of raw sound waves and composing them into songs in a style based on the [NES](http://famitracker.com/wiki/index.php?title=Sound_hardware#Nintendo_MMC5) and [C64](https://en.wikipedia.org/wiki/MOS_Technology_6581) sound chips.
+This project has gone through multiple incarnations, each with the goal of doing just one thing - easily composing songs in a style based on the [NES](http://famitracker.com/wiki/index.php?title=Sound_hardware#Nintendo_MMC5) and [C64](https://en.wikipedia.org/wiki/MOS_Technology_6581) sound chips.
+All instruments and drum sounds are synthesized from

+The MECCA-Alpha interface is a menu-driven interactive sequencer operated from the command-line.
+It uses plain text files to store the note data, which can also be edited manually for efficient copy-paste composition.

+MECCA-Beta focused on creating an improved text-based music encoding format and breaking the program up into individual scripts, following the *Unix Philosophy* of creating composable software by writing programs that each do just one thing, and can be chained together using plain text as a universal interface.

 See and hear it in action: